Soka University of America: Academics

 The undergraduate college offers a Bachelor of Liberal Arts with emphasis areas in Environmental Studies, Humanities, Social & Behavioral Sciences, International Studies, or Life Sciences.
 Classrooms typically use seminar methods.
 The graduate school offers a Master of Arts degree in Educational Leadership and Societal Change.

 The Pacific Basin Research Center supports research on the humane and peaceful development of the Asia-Pacific Region, including the Latin American border states.
 It awards grants and fellowships to researchers studying public policy interactions in the Pacific Rim in such areas as international security, economic and social development, educational and cultural reform, environmental protection and human rights.
 The center also sponsors campus conferences, occasional lecture series, and student seminars that extend and support its research activities.

 The Center for Race, Ethnicity, and Human Rights will host individuals from around the country and the globe who work to increase understanding and progress on addressing the issues confronting society, including global and local ethnic conflict as well as systemic and institutional racism in the United States.

+In May 2026, the SUA announced the purchase of the Middlebury Institute of International Studies (MIIS) campus in Monterey, Calif.

 Rankings

-Soka University of America's ranking in the U.S. News & World Reports 2025 edition of Best Colleges is tied for 45th overall among "National Liberal Arts Colleges".
+Soka University of America's ranking in the U.S. News & World Reports 2025 edition of Best Colleges is tied for 37th overall among "National Liberal Arts Colleges".

 For 2021, Washington Monthly ranked Soka 173rd among liberal arts colleges in the U.S. based on their contribution to the public good, as measured by social mobility, research, and promoting public service.

 In 2015, the Christian Science Monitor listed SUA 2nd on a top 10 list of the most globally minded colleges.

+It is ranked #367 in the Forbes' "Top Colleges 2026".